openmsa/Adapters/README.md

 # MSA-Device-Adaptors

-MSActivator is a multi-tenant, full lifecycle management framework developed for agile service design and assurance, making automation not only possible - but easy.
+The MSActivator(TM) is a multi-tenant, full lifecycle management framework developed for agile service design and assurance, making automation not only possible - but easy.

 ### Device Adaptors

-MSA comes with several prebuilt device adaptors providing all the necessary functionality lifecycle management from provisioning to image and asset management.
+The MSActivator comes with several prebuilt device adaptors providing all the necessary functionality lifecycle management from provisioning to image and asset management.
 Adaptors provide the necessary interface to comminicate with different devices.

 ### Installation